Angelo Carusone

 Angelo Carusone (born May 16, 1982) is an American author and nonprofit executive.
 He is the president of Media Matters for America, a nonprofit media watchdog.
-Carusone has also led political and progressive initiatives such as Dump Trump and StopBeck campaigns.
+He has led political and progressive initiatives like Dump Trump and StopBeck campaigns.

 Early life and education

 Carusone was born on May 16, 1982.
 His father was a sewer and drain cleaner while his mother was a part-time lunch lady.

-Carusone graduated from Chaminade High School in Mineola, NY in 2000.
-He completed a degree in philosophy at Fordham University in 2004.
-In 2010, he obtained his Juris Doctor diploma from the University of Wisconsin Law School.
+He graduated from Chaminade High School in Mineola, New York in 2000.
+He graduated with a degree in philosophy at Fordham University in the Bronx, New York in 2004.
+In 2010, he obtained his Juris Doctor degree from the University of Wisconsin Law School in Madison.

 Career

-Carusone gained attention in American politics for his initiatives that target right-wing personalities whom he considers "bullies".
-These activities, which he calls "brand safety", include efforts that helped drive advertisers away from the shows of Glenn Beck, who eventually lost his Fox News show, and Rush Limbaugh.
-He is also said to have played a role in hastening the departure of Bill O'Reilly from Fox.
+Carusone gained attention in American politics for his initiatives targeting right-wing personalities whom he considers "bullies".
+The activities, which he says is "brand safety", include efforts helping drive advertisers away from the shows of Glenn Beck, who eventually lost his Fox News show, and Rush Limbaugh.
+Carusone is said to have played a role in hastening the departure of Bill O'Reilly from Fox.
 In 2012, Carusone also initiated the Dump Trump campaign.
-This initiative called on retailers to discontinue selling Trump-branded products.
+The initiative called on retailers to discontinue selling Trump-branded products.
 Trump threatened him with a $25 million lawsuit.

 In 2016, Carusone served as the Deputy CEO of the Finance and Administration of the Democratic National Convention.
-In December of the same year, he was promoted president of Media Matters, having previously served as its executive vice president.
+In December 2016 he was promoted to president of Media Matters, having served as its executive vice president.
 He succeeded the organization’s founder David Brock.
-When he assumed the position, he stated that Media Matters would shift the focus of its scrutiny from the conservative media to "alt-right" websites, alleged "fake news", and "misinformation".
-He has unmasked, for example, US news outlets that are associated with Falun Gong, a Chinese new religious movement.
+When Carusone assumed the position, he said that Media Matters would shift the focus of its scrutiny from the conservative media to "alt-right" websites, alleged "fake news", and "misinformation".
+He has unmasked, for example, U.S. news outlets that are associated with Falun Gong, a Chinese new religious movement.

 Carusone has been critical of Elon Musk's 2022 takeover of Twitter.
 Carusone alleges Musk will allow the social media platform to become a source of hate speech, instead of reasonable controls on information.
 Carusone has called on major advertisers to pull funding from Twitter if Musk continues with his supposed planned "radicalization".